strategicalliances/sfquickstarts/site/sfguides/src/an_introduction_to_the_mendix_rest_sql_connector/an_introduction_to_the_mendix_rest_sql_connector.md

 - A Mendix account, sign up [here](https://signup.mendix.com/).
 - Mendix Studio Pro [9.24.2](https://marketplace.mendix.com/link/studiopro/9.24.2) or later (Note that for the purposes of this quickstart we recommend to use Mendix Studio Pro version 9.24.2).
 - A [Snowflake](https://www.snowflake.com/) account

+### Support Resources
-- If you get stuck on some steps in this quickstart we advice to do the [Rapid developer learning paths](https://academy.mendix.com/link/paths) or use the .mpk files provided in this quickstart.
-(Optional)
+- If you are new to Mendix it is adviced to first do the [Rapid developer learning paths](https://academy.mendix.com/link/paths)
+- Throughout this quickstart we have included .mpk files that can be opened using Mendix studio pro version 9.25.2 and up.
+They are Mendix projects that have all steps implemented up to the point where the download link is provided.

+To import the .mpk files do the following:
+1. Download the .mpk via the provided download links in this quickstart
+2. Open Mendix studion pro
+3. Click the "Import App Package" button and assign a folder where the project should reside

 ### What You’ll Build
 - A basic Mendix application with method to communicate with Snowflake